Evidence for X(3872) in PbPb collisions and studies of its prompt production at $\sqrt{s_\mathrm{NN}} =$ 5.02 TeV: Abstract

 \end{linenomath} where $i$ is \xthree or \psitwoS, $\alpha$ is the acceptance, \ereco\ is the candidate reconstruction efficiency and \esel\ is the candidate selection efficiency.
 Since the two states are reconstructed in the same decay channel and are relatively close in mass, their corresponding $\alpha\,\ereco$ values are similar.
 The choice of the BDT optimization criteria results in \esel\ being higher for the \xthree than for the \psitwoS. }

 The measurement of $\rho^{\PbPb}$ is affected by several sources of systematic uncertainty, arising from the candidate selection, invariant mass fit, and efficiency corrections.
-To estimate the systematic uncertainty associated with the BDT selection, the BDT cutoff values are varied within the range that allows a robust invariant mass fit procedure, and the maximum difference of the final $R$ value from the nominal result (40\%) is quoted as the systematic uncertainty.
-The relatively large $R$ uncertainty associated with BDT cutoff value is the convolution of two causes: the BDT variables distribution differences in data and MC samples for the \xthree meson, and the statistical limitation of the signal in data.
+To estimate the systematic uncertainty associated with the BDT selection, the BDT cutoff values are varied within a range that allows a robust invariant mass fit procedure (\ie, signal statistical significance larger than 2), and for each variation all factors in Eq.~\eqref{eq:result.N} are recalculated, separately for \xandpsi.
+The maximum difference of the final $\rho^{\PbPb}$ value from the nominal result (40\%) is quoted as the systematic uncertainty.
+The relatively large $\rho^{\PbPb}$ uncertainty associated with BDT cutoff value is the convolution of mainly two causes: the BDT variables distribution differences in data and MC samples for the \xthree meson, and the statistical limitation of the signal in data.
+The largest differences ($\sim$2 standard deviations) between data and MC samples are in the distributions of the \pt of the pions, and the radial distance between the pion and the \Jpsi candidate momentum vectors.

 The uncertainty in the invariant mass fit (8.0\%) is calculated by adding in quadrature the maximum deviations from the nominal result to that found using two alternative fitting functions for both signal and background.
 For the signal, one variation consists of using a triple-Gaussian function, while for the other the signal width of the nominal fit is allowed to float to account for the resolution difference between data and MC.
 Other choices for the signal shape (\eg, one-Gaussian function) were not considered because of their poor-quality fits.
 For the background, the fit function is changed once to a third-order polynomial (as an exponential function or lower-order polynomials could not describe the data), and the fit range is also changed from 3.62--4\GeVcc to 3.62--3.9\GeVcc to exclude the right-hand shoulder.